 - “same-day emergency dental care [city]”

-- “sedation dentistry for anxious patients [city]”
+- “sedation dentist for anxious patients [city]”

-Content strategy that ranks and gets cited
+Content that ranks and gets cited by AI engines

 Service pages